SkillsWorkflow/Documentation/SkillsWorkflow/docs/sdk/introduction.md

 sidebar_label: Introduction
 ---

-There was a need to have a set of tools to be used on the system
+There was a need to have a set of tools to be used while creating Portals.

-We've made available an SDK so that you can design you components quickly.
+We've made available an SDK so that you can design your Portal's components quickly.

 It can be used anywhere on the system, but it mostly used on Workspaces.